 In the first two series’ (and the first two episodes of series three), Don Johnson’s James ‘Sonny’ Crockett drove a black Ferrari Daytona Spyder with the licence plate ZAQ178.
 In actual fact this used two Corvette replicas sold to the production for $49,000 each with Ferrari replica body kits.
 When the car was blown up (on the show) by a Stinger missile the character switched to the white Ferrari Testarossa with licence plate AIF00M.

 The two Testarossas supplied for free by Ferrari were black and there are conflicting reasons as to why they were repainted, from a Don Johnson mishap to the fact that white was better for filming at night.
-A De Tomaso Pantera ‘stunt car’ was still used even after they got their hands on the real Testarossas because wrecking a real one resulted in a $180,000+ bill.
+A De Tomaso Pantera ‘stunt car’ was still used even after they got their hands on the real Testarossas because wrecking a real one resulted in a $180,000+ bill (not too surprising considering it’s one of the most expensive car brands ever).
 There was also a defect with real Testarossas in that they had a propensity to stall in high-speed spins, presumably not helped by a special brake wired to a booster that locked both rear wheels for more impressive spins and turns.

 Interesting fact: One of the two original Testarossas was listed on eBay with a ‘Buy It Now’ price of $1.75m.